kelceydavis33/planetarium_shows/README.md

 **research_showcase**: A longer (~30 minute) talk on the research hapening at UConn Astrophysics.
 None of the visuals are included (proprietary).
 Starts with a nearby look at planet formation in the milky way, then the milky way itsself, then nearby star forming galaxies, large galaxy surveys, and finally high resolution numerical simulations.

+**aliens**: A long show about aliens!
+We got through the planets in out solar system, making the calse for life on each.
+We then detail the efforts of astronomers to send messages out into the cosmos and end with a visualization of all known planets and use deep field images to give a scale for the number of galaxies.